AppCraft-Projects/ci-cd/README.md

-# ci-cd-alapozo
-CI/CD Alapozó Képzés Maven, Gradle, Jenkins és Docker használatával
+# Demo Application for the CI/CD Training